-The L-2 first flew in September 1941.
-It was affectionately known as “Grasshopper.”
-Manufactured by Taylorcraft, the L-2 was adapted from the pre-war commercial Model D, or Tandem Trainer.
+The L-2 first flew in September 1941, and was affectionately known as “Grasshopper.”
+Manufactured by Taylorcraft Aircraft Company, it was an adaptation of the pre-war commercial Model D tandem trainer.
 The L-2 was initially designated O-57 when first ordered by the U.S. Army Air Corps.
-The airplane was given its service tests in the summer of 1941 during maneuvers in Louisiana and Texas where it was used for various support purposes such as a light transport and courier.
-2,168 examples and variants of the L-2 were built.
+Given service tests in the summer of 1941 during maneuvers in Louisiana and Texas, the L-2 was used for various support purposes such as a light transport and courier.
+As many as 2,143 examples and variants of the Taylorcraft L-2 were eventually built.

 At the time American ground forces went into combat around the world during WWII, the U.S. Army Air Forces began using liaison aircraft, or L-birds, in much the same manner as the observation balloons were used in France during WWI—spotting enemy troop and supply concentrations, and directing artillery fire on them.
 L-birds were also used for other types of liaison and transport duties, and short-range reconnaissance which required airplanes that could land and take off in minimum distances from unprepared landing strips.
 Taylorcraft was based in Alliance, Ohio.